Hyperparathyroidism

 Symptoms and Signs of Hyperparathyroidism

 Hyperparathyroidism is often asymptomatic.
-In asymptomatic patients, the disorder is typically identified by an incidental elevated calcium level.
+In patients who are asymptomatic, the disorder is typically identified by an incidentally discovered elevated calcium level.

 Symptoms, when they occur, are due to hypercalcemia and include chronic fatigue, constipation, anorexia, nausea and vomiting, poor concentration, confusion, and depression.